SecSamDev/cancamusa/README.md

 ?
 Edit: system_bios_minor_version  6
 ?
 Edit: version  ALASKA - 1072009
 ```
+This information is used to compile a custom SeaBIOS, so each host will have a different BIOS.

 The network interfaces selecting a "Random device", we can search for a custom vendor (See mac-vendor.txt):
 ```